 Perpetrators are increasingly targeting children and young people via online gaming sites, pretending to be someone who they are not.
 This can often lead to bullying, grooming and sexual exploitation.
 The Breck Foundation is a self-funding charity, raising awareness of playing safe whilst on the internet.

 CEOP's Thinkuknow has launched Band Runner, an interactive game for 8-10 year olds to help build their knowledge, confidence and skills to stay safe from risks they might encounter online.
-The fame is hosted on the area for 8-10 year olds on the Thinkuknow website.
+The game is hosted on the area for 8-10 year olds on the Thinkuknow website.

 Internet Matters Online Gaming - The Basics